Together with Our Employees

 (major career track employees in 5th, 10th, and 15th year at the Company): 100%

-• Created Career Vision Sheet, held supervisor interviews (August–October 2023)
+• Created Career Vision Sheet, held supervisor interviews (June–September 2024)

 Moreover, we offer overseas training programs to help employees experience what is necessary to drive business in different cultures.
 Trainees who pass the relevant selection tests spend one year studying the language abroad and engaging in practical training at a related overseas company.
 Trainees who have taken part in the programs have used the wide-ranging perspectives and career views gained overseas to succeed in their individual departments.